 The following table displays the starting prices for each NRL side to win the premiership, from each of AG’s top four bookies.
 It also displays the odds for the minor premiership, top-four and top-eight finishes, and the winner of the wooden spoon.

-As it stands, the Melbourne Storm and South Sydney Rabbitohs are equal favourites to claim the 2014 title at $3.80 each, while the Sydney Roosters and Canterbury Bulldogs are equal second favourites at $7.00 each.
-The Manly Sea Eagles aren’t far behind at $9.00.
+As it stands, the South Sydney Rabbitohs are favourites to claim the 2015 title at $5.50, while the Sydney Roosters ($6) and Canterbury Bulldogs ($8) are second and third favourites respectively.
+The Brisbane Broncos aren’t far behind at $9.00.

-Check out what the Australiangambling staff have predicted for the 2014 NRL season and see how our tips are shaping up!
+Check out what the Australiangambling staff predicted last year in the 2014 NRL season and see how our tips shaped up throughout the year!

 Throughout the season, odds will bounce around and fluctuate, and it is anyone’s guess whose prices will rise and whose prices will fall, but generally speaking, the earlier you get on a team, the more likely you are to attain better odds.
 Again, having accounts with all our sites will help you decide which prices are best; the differences in some might be small, but they certainly pay dividends overtime, and why punt on something with lower odds when someone else is offering slightly superior prices?
 It just doesn’t make sense.